JaligoRO-TECH/newdocs/getting-started/how-to-setup-ranking.md

   roblox ranking!
 ---

-# How to setup ranking
+# How to setup ranking?

 1: Make a fresh roblox account. \(You should know how to do this\)